 3. Use the filters to select the desired criteria.

-4. Click on the specific question for which you would like to report on.
+4. Click on the specific question that you would like to report on.

 6. The fields will pop up in an alert window, like this.
-Choose the fields that you prefer.
+Choose the fields that you want included in your download.

-If you want more detail about the average trend numbers, you can click on the question itself to find more specific information.
-This takes you to a detail page.
+If you want more detail about the average trend numbers, you can click on the question itself to find that specific information.
+Clicking on a specific question takes you to a question details page.
 This page includes:

 - The average answers to that question over time displayed as a graph.